 The program’s fully equipped James (Mel) Someroski Studios in the Center for the Visual Arts support a wide variety of technical processes, complementing student exploration of historical and contemporary concepts.
 While absorbing a range of techniques, including opportunities to learn technological processes like 3D printing and use specialized equipment such as a large-scale Ferro enameling kiln, jewelry/metals/enameling students are guided in developing their own artistic signatures.

-The Bachelor of Fine Arts program in Jewelry/Metals/Enameling is a pre-professional degree intended to prepare students for careers in the arts or graduate study.
+The Bachelor of Fine Arts program in Studio Art with a concentration in Jewelry/Metals/Enameling is a pre-professional degree intended to prepare students for careers in the arts or graduate study.
 All JME seniors in their final semester have their own bench space in a separate 500 sq. ft. secure studio as well as access to the main facilities.
-The Bachelor of Arts program in Jewelry/Metals/Enameling offers students a more generalized course of study and the opportunity to pursue a minor.
+The Bachelor of Arts program in Studio Art offers students a more generalized course of study and the opportunity to pursue a minor.

 The Minor in Accessories offers students an opportunity to focus on the design and production of innovative and unique objects within the studio areas of jewelry/metals/enameling and textiles, leading to the development of functional, decorative and wearable forms.
-It comprises 21 hours of coursework in Jewelry/Metals/Enameling and textile arts.
+It comprises 21 hours of coursework in Jewelry/Metals/Enameling and Textiles.

 The School of Art offers the Master of Arts degree in Studio Art and the Master of Fine Arts degree in Jewelry/Metals/Enameling.
 Both programs emphasize scholarly research, intensive exploration, and critical thinking as a means to develop a coherent body of work and mature artistic identity.
 Investigations of inter-media and interdisciplinary relationships are part of the curricular focus.
 Experiences gained in these programs serve as a springboard for a career as a creative professional in studio craft, teaching or other facets of the field.